 fbpx

 Sometimes we just want to chill.
-That’s when an all-inclusive resort in Mexico fits the bill.
-Meant to offer enough activity options to please a crowd, without hidden costs, hedonistically rife with food and drink temptations, culturally immersive without requiring you to leave the property and nearly always planted along a sublime swathe of seaside terrain, Mexico’s best all-inclusive getaways define paradise.
-Herewith, find a few we hanker to book again.
+Enter a lush, all-inclusive resort in Mexico.
+Meant to offer enough activity options to please a crowd (without hidden costs), be hedonistically rife with food and drink temptations, culturally immersive without requiring you to leave the property, and nearly always planted along a sublime swathe of seaside terrain, Mexico’s best all-inclusive getaways define paradise.

 Naviva, a Four Seasons Resort

-Image Courtesy of Naviva, A Four Seasons Resort
+Courtesy of Naviva, A Four Seasons Resort

 In some ways, as a destination, Punta Mita itself already feels like a far flung, lesser traveled part of Mexico.
 En route from Puerto Vallarta, you’ll pass enough jungle to give the impression you’ve left the city far behind.
-But Naviva, A Four Seasons Resort, the storied Four Seasons hotel group’s newly opened, adults only, luxury tented resort, located amongst woodland atop a cliff, redefines the concept of “sequestered in nature.”
+But Naviva, A Four Seasons Resort, the storied Four Seasons hotel group’s newly opened, adults-only, luxury tented resort, located amongst woodland atop a cliff, redefines the concept of “sequestered in nature.”
 Guests enter via a cocoon-like covered bridge to discover a 48-acre, verdant sanctum with just 15 opulently organic tents.
-Evoking the spirit of Four Seasons Tented Camp Golden Triangle in northern Thailand, which has a similar, sustainable, old school camp–even Adirondack Great Camp–ethos, Naviva, nevertheless, uniquely emanates pure Mexico.
+Evoking the spirit of Four Seasons Tented Camp Golden Triangle in northern Thailand, which has a similar, sustainable, old-school camp — even Adirondack Great Camp — ethos, Naviva, nevertheless, uniquely emanates pure Mexico.
 Utterly luxurious, celebrating simplicity, this intimate hideaway is meant to guide guests to a regenerative experience of quietude and rumination amongst the poetry of nature.
-With a plenitude of open walls and airy spaces, the retreat vaunts private plunge pools, hammocks, a spa, a restaurant and soaking tubs.
-Do nothing at all–or sit in the temazcal; experience reiki or a massage.
+With a plenitude of open walls and airy spaces, the retreat vaunts private plunge pools, hammocks, a spa, a restaurant, and soaking tubs.
+Do nothing at all — or sit in the temazcal, experience reiki, or a massage.
 Take a hike or lumber along the secluded beach.
-Perhaps just be alone with yourself–that’s the point of Naviva, after all.
+Perhaps just be alone with yourself — that’s the point of Naviva, after all.

 Finest Playa Mujeres

-Not everybody knows about untrammeled Playa Mujeres, a pristine bit of beach, edged by a wetland wildlife preserve, forty minutes north of Cancun.
+Not everybody knows about untrammeled Playa Mujeres, a pristine bit of beach edged by a wetland wildlife preserve, 40 minutes north of Cancun.
 But, they should.
 Far from the madding crowd, this corner of the Riviera Maya features only a handful of resorts, the best of which is Finest Playa Mujeres.
 Sleek, contemporary, breezy, the all-suite hotel features 10 swimming pools, a state-of-the-art fitness center, 15 bars, 10 restaurants, a fantasy-level kid’s club so fun that parents like to join in on the revelry, plus a stellar spa — among other attributes.
 Its capacious, bi-level foyer, anchored by a circular martini bar, sets an elegant mood upon arrival, though guests cast off their street shoes for flip floppy fun the moment they hit the party pool and beach.

 What We Love: The restaurant’s range from a taco trailer to Spanish tapas to steak and lobster in theme.
 The rooms sport huge terraces and two-person-wide Jacuzzi tubs.
 Affable, attentive staff and high-quality nightly shows seal the deal.